Socialsquare/biosensor/README.md

 #### Environment variables

-Be sure to set the following environment variables
+Be sure to set the following environment variables when setting up the app for staging or production:

 `export DJANGO_ENV={development|staging|production}` *set up the app to run in development, staging or production mode* `export SECRET_KEY=[random string of characters]` *a secret key used to provide cryptographic signing*